styxlab/kubernetes-mongodb-shard/README.md

 ##Description
-Setting up a mongodb shard on kubernetes is easy with this repo. `kubectl` is used to determine the number of nodes in your kubernetes cluster and the provided shell script `src/generate.sh` creates one kubernetes `yaml` per pod as well as the neccessary `js` config scripts.
-Finally, the shard is created by executing the `yaml` files and applying the config files.
+Setting up a mongodb shard on kubernetes is easy with this repo. `kubectl` is used to determine the number of nodes in your cluster and the provided shell script `src/generate.sh` creates one kubernetes `yaml` file per node as well as the neccessary `js` config scripts.
+Finally, the shard is automatically created by executing the `yaml` files and applying the config scripts.

-These scripts span an entire sharded mongodb database on both small clusters with a minimum of 3 nodes and very large clusters with 100+ nodes.

 Great care has been taken to distribute data accross the cluster to maximize data redundancy and high availability.
 In addition we bind disk space with the kubernetes `hostPath` option in order to maximize I/O throughput.

+Replication is achived by the built in mongodb feature rather than kubernetes itself.
+However, as kubernetes knows about the desired state of your shard, it will try to restore all services automatically should one node goes down.

 ##Usage
 ```